yslan/OneSphere/README.md

 - Basic Workflow
   1. Make the surface mesh for sphere following cubed sphere.
-  2. track the surface, extrude a fer sph boundary layers
+  2. track the surface, extrude a few sph boundary layers
-  3. extrude the surface to a box to get "sph in box
+  3. extrude the surface to a box to get "sph in box"
+  4. Fill the remaining space
-  4. (cyl) extrude to make a fab of cylinder, extrude again for inlet/outlet.
+     - (cyl) extrude to make a fab of cylinder, extrude again for inlet/outlet.
-  4. (box) append box meshes.
+     - (box) append box meshes.

 - Structure: fbox
-  6 faces of the cubed sphere, nbx * nbx Quad elements each.
+  6 faces of the cubed sphere, `nbx * nbx` Quad elements each.
   We track the element id for this "face front" for extrusions

   ```